jgstew/jgstew.github.io/_posts/2018-01-01-My-Favorite-Podcasts.md

 - Till Death Do Us Blart
   - Start with Episode 1
   - This podcast defies the movie review and comedy genres.
 The premise is that the hosts watch Paul Bart Mall Cop 2 every American Thanksgiving until they die.
+The hosts have NOT seen the first movie.
 Very easy to catch up on since there is only 1 episode per year.

 ### D&D or Collaborative Storytelling